tutors-sdk/tutors/README.md

 ## Getting Started

 The first step might be to become familiar with the course structure by [browsing a sample course](https://tutors.dev/course/reference-course), and then scan the [reference manual](https://tutors.dev/course/tutors-reference-manual).
-The manual will guide you through the process creating and publishing your own course (perhaps a copy of  sample) course.
+The manual will guide you through the process creating and publishing your own course (perhaps a copy of a sample) course.
 Thereafter you could scan the [Gallery of existing courses](https://tutors.dev/gallery) to get an idea as to how Tutors is used in practice.

+Consider setting up your own [development version of tutors](#setting-up-a-tutors-development-environment) for experimentation.

+## Reporting Bugs

+We are delighted to get bug reports.
+If you encounter a bug, please open a [Tutors Issue](https://github.com/tutors-sdk/tutors/issues) with a description of the problem.
+Include information about the environment where the bug occurred, steps to reproduce it, and any relevant screenshots or error messages.
+Label the issue 'fix'.
+Perhaps do a quick scan to see if the bug has been reported - if so you might comment / react to the existing error.

 ## Requesting Features

-If you have an idea for a new feature or enhancement, feel free to open an issue on our [issue tracker](link-to-issue-tracker).
+If you have an idea for a new feature or enhancement, feel free to open a [Tutors Issue](https://github.com/tutors-sdk/tutors/issues).
 Describe the proposed feature, its benefits, and any other relevant details.

-## Reporting Bugs
-If you encounter a bug, please open an issue on our [issue tracker](https://github.com/tutors-sdk/tutors/issues) with a detailed description of the problem.
-Include information about the environment where the bug occurred, steps to reproduce it, and any relevant screenshots or error messages.
+Label the new issue `feature`.
+Perhaps do a quick scan to see if the feature has already been proposed and consider commenting / reacting to the feature instead of creating a new one.

 ## Setting up a tutors Development Environment